polkadot-developers/polkadot-docs/polkadot-protocol/protocol-operations/offchain-operations.md

 To address the need to access historical or user-generated data, the Polkadot SDK provides access to the Off-Chain storage using Off-Chain indexing.
 Off-Chain indexing allows the runtime to write directly to the Off-Chain storage without using Off-Chain worker threads.
 You can enable this functionality to persist data by starting a the Polkadot SDK node with the `--enable-offchain-indexing` command-line option.

-Unlike Off-Chain workers, off-chain indexing populates the Off-Chain storage every time a block is processed.
+Unlike Off-Chain workers, Off-Chain indexing populates the Off-Chain storage every time a block is processed.
 By populating the data at every block, Off-Chain indexing ensures that the data is always consistent and exactly the same for every node running with indexing enabled.

 ## Further Resources